 While grand pianos sometimes have a way of taking over the focus of an entire room, small pianos often have the opposite effect.
 With the right choice of a piano, it can blend right into the surroundings as naturally as a credenza.

 Even a small wall between rooms, or a divider in the floor plan might be a perfect fit for small pianos.
 Keep a creative eye to what you do and do not need, and where the space could be better utilized.
 With art objects and plants, a bare and boring space in a home can become beautiful and most importantly, a music center for the whole family

 Obviously the amount of home space you find is going to dictate just how big you can go when you set out to look for small pianos for sale.
 But here are a few ideas just for inspiration and direction.
 There are hundreds of choices and we would encourage readers to see our other blog articles on design and décor and check out our website for myriad models and customized colors and styles.
-But for the purposes of this article, we shall address two baby grands and three Sauter uprights that we think are representative of small pianos that would do any small home proud.
+But for the purposes of this article, we shall address two baby grand pianos and three Sauter uprights that we think are representative of small pianos that would do any small home proud.